 - The case may be heard by the Judicial Affairs Committee.

-If the case does not require a formal hearing, it will be adjudicated by the director of student conduct, who will then determine whether the student will be held responsible or not responsible for the alleged violation.
+If the case does not require a formal hearing, it will be adjudicated by the office of student conduct, who will then determine whether the student will be held responsible or not responsible for the alleged violation.

 The student has the right to appeal to the Judicial Appeals Committee or the dean of students.
 The appeal must be sent to the Office of Student Conduct within five class days of when the decision was rendered.